techblitzdev/TechBlitz/README.md

 - **TechBlitz for schools**: Education groups, create your student's questions, roadmaps and allow them to battle with one another for the top spot of the class!
 - **Social**: Profiles, friends/coworkers
 - **Statistics**: A more in-depth statistics dashboard, giving you a greater insight on your current ability.
+- **Multi-language support**: Currently we only support JavaScript.
+However, we are looking into: Python, Typescript, and GoLang for our first wave of other languages to support.

 ## 🛠 Tech Stack